Algex07/E-Commerce-Back-End/README.md

   * [Links](#links)

   ## Description:
-  This application demonstrate the functionality of connecting MySQL to my application and test in in Postman.
+  This application demonstrate the functionality of connecting MySQL to my application and test in Postman.

   ## Installation: